Skip to content

 Creating the config.json file using fw-beta gear

-The fw-beta gear config --create command will only generate config.json file entries for config options and inputs with default values set in the manifest.json file.
+The fw-beta gear config --new command will only generate config.json file entries for config options and inputs with default values set in the manifest.json file.
 Any config options or inputs without prespecified defaults will need to be added using either fw-beta gear config --config <key>=<value> or fw-beta gear config --input <key>=<value>.

 The command we want to use is:

-fw-beta gear config --create
+fw-beta gear config --new

 Let's check what is in our newly created config.json file and compare it to the inputs and config options we specified in our manifest.